 After my mom, I only told a few of my friends.
 I had already distanced myself from a lot of them.
 I thought it would be easier to push them away than to have them reject me when I told them.
 Out of all of my closest friends, I am happy to say that I only lost one through it all.
 I am lucky to have some pretty awesome and loving people in my life.
 As my confidence grew I started to think, “If they love me and they are truly my friends, they will see past this.”
 There is a saying that always stayed with me through my coming-out stage, and is still with me today:

 I believe that!
 You don’t want to be surrounded by people who are negative and make you feel bad about yourself - that is toxic.
 Life is too short to be anything but happy!
+And your does happiness matters!

 As far as my siblings go, I told the ones I was closest to and let my mom tell the rest.
 If I could go back in time, I would do this part differently.
 I wish they could have all heard it from me.
 Things can come across differently when told by someone else.
 A person who has not walked in your shoes can't tell your story (think of the game Telephone - every time your story is told by someone else, it will be different.)
 I know telling each one of them would have been the harder route, but it would have been worth it.
 My family is pretty accepting of me, but on varying degrees.
 Some are completely loving, kind, and supportive, where others are not supportive at all, but are trying to be kind.
 It’s about 50/50.
 Luckily, I understand.
 I would never demand that any of them see things my way, I only ask for kindness.
 The world is meant to be full of all different types of people, with different opinions, beliefs, likes, and dislikes.
-That is what makes it such a great and colorful place.
-What's best is when we can all learn to love each other for our differences and not expect people to feel, think, and do like you do.
+WE ARE MEANT TO BE COLORFUL!
+That is what makes the it such a great and beautiful place.
+What's best is when we can all learn to love each other for our differences and not expect people to feel, think, and do as you do.
 Once again, love is the key!
 I truly believe that is one of the main reasons God has put us here - to learn to love each other and be kind, even when differences make it hard.

 What does authenticity mean to you?